wandi-ssal/secure-application-logger/README.md

 ##  Free version of Wandi-SSAL (Secure Software Adaptable Logger) is a C-Program application library that validates and generates application log message during development and deployment

 </div>

-Free Wandi-SSAL is a C-Program library that validates and generates application log message during development and deployment.

 This free version of Wandi-SSAL capabilities is based on a [Patent Software Design Technology](https://www.istech.com/) that:

 1. uses C-Program print() style interface that is often used by programmers to log messages.
 2. decodes log message strings and arguments into element/value pairs.
 3. analyzes element/value pairs for accurate use of log message arguments.